 Common FPD Link Network Wakeup Source

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The local node shall receive vehicle powermodes from the host ECU via CAN.
 FPD LINK high level powermoding will be the responsibility of the local node (can be Serializer or Deserializer).

 The local node is responsible for initialization of the link during power up and may be responsible for providing full operational power to the remote node.